Updated on: 2/26/2019

 Kids aren’t as well-versed about traffic laws and safe practices as adults are; let’s face it, many adults aren’t even all that clear about the rules and regulations of crossing the street.

 Many experts in the safety industry agree that the best way to improve safety and shift the approach to school zone accidents is through education.
-Kids with a better understanding of their surroundings and the law are less likely at risk of being involved in an accident as a pedestrian.
+Kids with a better understanding of their surroundings and the law are less likely at risk of being involved in a pedestrian accident.
 Below, we address some of the myths associated with school zone accidents and some clarifying information that can better inform our children to prevent child injuries.

 Tips For Pedestrians